 Adherence to laws, regulations, code(s) of conduct and standards of good practice in the industry.
 Sampo plc's Board of Directors has issued Sampo Group Compliance Principles on 9 May 2018.

 Compliance risk is the risk of legal or regulatory sanctions, material financial loss or loss of reputation, resulting from a company failure to comply with laws, regulations and administrative orders applicable to its activities.

 Compliance risk is usually a consequence of internal misconduct and hence it can be seen as a part of operational risk.

 Concentration risks arise when the company’s risk exposures are not diversified enough and as a result of this for instance an individual large claim or financial market event may threaten the solvency or the financial position of the company.

 Direct concentrations can evolve within separate activities – large single name or industry specific insurance or investment exposures – or across the activities when a single name or an industry is contributing widely on profitability and risks of the company through both insurance and investment activities.
-Concentration risk may materialize also when profitability and capital position react similarly to general economic development or to structural changes in institutional environment in different areas of business.
+Concentration risk may materialize also when profitability and the capital position react similarly to general economic developments or to structural changes in the institutional environment in different areas of business.
 In that case concentration risk can be seen as part of strategic risk.

 Consolidated Group SCR

 Solvency capital requirement calculated for the Solvency II regulated group.
 In Sampo's case, this group consists of Sampo plc, Mandatum Life, Topdanmark and If P&C.